hg8496/ansible-hcloud-inventory/README.md

 hcloud_labels | Instance labels

 Check the [hcloud.ini](hcloud.ini) for a short explanation on how to use the ipv6 address of a server as or the private ip address of a server as value for `ansible_host`.

+In [hcloud.ini](hcloud.ini) it is also possible to add aliases for the label groups created.
+So instead of `DNS_true` you can use `dnsservers` as group identifier.